 West Virginia Trout Fishing

-All about fishing for rainbow, brook and brown trout in West Virginia lakes and streams.
+All about fishing for rainbow, brook and brown trout in local lakes and streams.

 Lakes with trout populations (typically stocked trout) include Cheat Lake, East Lynn Lake, Jennings Randolph Lake, Summersville Lake, and occasionally Bluestone Lake.
 Another area in WV with a significant population of trout is the tailwaters of Summersville Lake.
 Other lakes, ponds, parks and rivers may also have trout - typically a result of trout stocking.